 I am very easily influenced by fashion trends.
 I frequently become obsessed with a certain trendy style, like crop tops or high waisted bikinis (and overalls, but my search is still on for my perfect pair), even if it’s not “meant” for a body like mine.
 What I think is different about me is that when the trend is over, and after I’ve fallen in love with how that style looks on my petite, curvy ol’ body, I add it to part of my wardrobe forever.
 And that’s why I’ve continued the affair with my summer love, the jumpsuit, far into the fall (and beyond).

 What happens when you’re fearless, outgoing, and know how to treat yourself?
 Potentially a lot of things, but for my friend Brooke, it was a solo vacation.
 There are so many things you can do if you go on vacation.
 For example, you might want to go on something like this whale watching california.
 If you go on vacation alone then you can do whatever you want.
+There are loads of places that you can go to though, for example, you could easily book a vacation to Crowne Plaza Times Square Manhattan.
+But it’s up to you, where ever you go though, it will be an adventure.
 Brooke and I have been friends since freshman year of college, and after both of our post-grad jobs brought us to Philadelphia, life has been good.
 I was so crazy proud of her (along with my fair share of: “are you sure you’ll be safe?!” mixed in) for taking on a vacation by herself, that I asked her if she wouldn’t mind sharing her experience with all of you for my second guest post (ever!).

 This past November, I was a dependent woman.
 And not on any guy, but on none other than Tinder.
 Through many dates and many men, I’ve come to the conclusion that dating apps can be extremely limiting (especially when all of your friends are using them, too).
 In my experience (and you know I loved online dating at one point), after a while, apps can hold you back.
 My friends and I would go out in the city and not entertain any conversations with men, because, for all we knew, they were creeps.
 And why talk to creeps, when we could (hopefully) vet the endless supply of men waiting right on our cell phones (before we even had to deal with looking them in the eye)?